panoptes/panoptes.github.io/hardware/control_box.md

 * Clean any debris from inside the box.
 * Apply a bead of silicon sealant parallel to the two lines but offset towards the center of the box by 1/2" (12.5 mm).
 The silicon should terminate about 1.5" from the ends of the box.
 * Ensure that the two cut bars are clean, and press them on the silicon bead.
 Slowly squeeze them and move them around so that the silicon forms a nice thin layer below the bar and is in contact everywhere.
 When the silicon has been squeezed sufficiently, align the edge of the bar with the marked line in the box, such that the bar is on the inside of this line (with respect to the box).
 Make sure it is equally spaced from both ends of the box in the perpendicular direction.
 Use your finger to smear out the excess silicon and seal the gaps between the bar and the box all the way around so that the silicon layer under the bar is sealed.

+{% include picture.html src="computer_box/IMG_6922.jpg" src2="computer_box/IMG_6933.jpg" caption="Left: Image showing one PVC pipe already glued in place and the other strip of silicon ready to be placed.
+Bead of silicon is 3.5&quot; from the wall.
+Right: Perforated board is centered on the rails and secured.
+Button head screws used to secure perforate plate." %}

 * Allow the silicon 1 hr to harden.
 * In the mean time, mark a line 19" from the end of the perforated plastic board (in the long direction of the board).
 * Clamp the perforated board to a bench such that the marked line overhangs by an inch or so.
 Use a hacksaw, which has the blade sticking out of the body, to carefully cut along the line.